fluxcd/community/SUPPORT.md

 1. Check [Github](https://github.com/fluxcd) to locate the correct project

-Many FluxCD projects and project facets are maintained by different code owners under separate repositories, and filing your issue under the correct repository can better ensure that relevant maintainers are notified.
+Many Flux projects and project facets are maintained by different code owners under separate repositories, and filing your issue under the correct repository can better ensure that relevant maintainers are notified.

 #### Flux core projects (in active development):
 * [flux2](https://github.com/fluxcd/flux2) - the main Flux project repository (current version)